-- Functional Mode: Allows you to select between the following: - DMA (DMA Subsystem for PCIe).

-- AXI Bridge (AXI Bridge Subsystem for PCIe).
-The AXI Bridge option is valid only for UltraScale+TM devices.
-For details about PCIe Bridge mode operation, see AXI Bridge for PCIe Express Gen3 Subsystem Product Guide (PG194) [Ref 4].
-This document (PG195) covers DMA mode operation only. - Mode: Allows you to select the Basic or Advanced mode of the configuration of core. - Device /Port Type: Only PCI Express® Endpoint device mode is supported. - PCIe Block Location: Selects from the available integrated blocks to enable generation of location-specific constraint files and pinouts.
+- Functional Mode: Allows you to select between the following: - DMA (DMA Subsystem for PCIe). - AXI Bridge (AXI Bridge Subsystem for PCIe).
+The AXI Bridge option is valid only for UltraScale+[TM] devices.
+For details about PCIe Bridge mode operation, see AXI Bridge for PCI Express Gen3 Subsystem Product Guide (PG194).
+This document covers DMA mode operation only. - Mode: Allows you to select the Basic or Advanced mode of the configuration of subsystem. - Device /Port Type: Only PCI Express[®] Endpoint device mode is supported. - PCIe Block Location: Selects from the available integrated blocks to enable generation of location-specific constraint files and pinouts.
 This selection is used in the default example design scripts.
-This option is not available if a Xilinx Development Board is selected. - Lane Width: The core requires the selection of the initial lane width.
-The 7 Series FPGAs Integrated Block for PCI Express LogiCORE IP Product Guide (PG054) [Ref 5], the Virtex-7 FPGA Integrated Block for PCI Express LogiCORE IP Product Guide (PG023) [Ref 6], in Table 4-1 in the UltraScale Architecture Gen3 Integrated Block for PCI Express Product Guide (PG156) [Ref 7] or in UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213) [Ref 8] define the available widths and associated generated core.
-Wider lane width cores can train down to smaller lane widths if attached to a smaller lane-width device. - Maximum Link Speed: The core allows you to select the Maximum Link Speed supported by the device.
-The 7 Series FPGAs Integrated Block for PCI Express LogiCORE IP Product Guide (PG054) [Ref 5], the Virtex-7 FPGA Integrated Block for PCI Express LogiCORE IP Product Guide (PG023) [Ref 6], in Table 4-2 in the UltraScale Architecture Gen3 Integrated Block for PCI Express Product Guide (PG156) [Ref 7] or in UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213) [Ref 8] define the lane widths and link speeds supported by the device.
-Higher link speed cores are capable of training to a lower link speed if connected to a lower link speed capable device.
-Select Gen1, Gen2, or Gen3. - Reference Clock Frequency: The default is 100 MHz, but 125 and 250 MHz are also supported. - Reset Source: You can choose between User Reset and Phy ready. - User reset comes from PCIe core once link is established.
+This option is not available if a Xilinx Development Board is selected. - Lane Width: The subsystem requires the selection of the initial lane width.
+For supported lane widths and link speeds, see the 7 Series FPGAs Integrated Block for PCI Express LogiCORE IP Product Guide (PG054), Virtex-7 FPGA Integrated Block for PCI Express LogiCORE IP Product Guide (PG023), UltraScale Devices Gen3 Integrated Block for PCI Express LogiCORE IP Product Guide (PG156), or the UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213) Higher link speed cores are capable of training to a lower link speed if connected to a lower link speed capable device. - Maximum Link Speed: The subsystem requires the selection of the PCIe Gen speed. - Reference Clock Frequency: The default is 100 MHz, but 125 MHz and 250 MHz are also supported. - Reset Source: You can choose between User Reset and Phy ready. - User reset comes from the PCIe core once link is established.
 When PCIe link goes down, User Reset is asserted and XDMA goes to reset mode.
-And when the link comes back up, User Reset is deasserted. - When the Phy ready option is selected, XDMA is not affected by PCIe link status. - GT Selection/Enable GT Quad Selection: Select the Quad in which lane 0 is located. - AXI Address Width: Currently, only 64-bit width is supported. - AXI Data Width: Select 64, 128, 256 bit, or 512 bit (only for UltraScale+).
-The core allows you to select the Interface Width, as defined in the 7 Series FPGAs Integrated Block for PCI Express LogiCORE IP Product Guide (PG054) [Ref 5], the Virtex-7 FPGA Integrated Block for PCI Express LogiCORE IP Product Guide (PG023) [Ref 6], in Table 4-3 in the UltraScale Architecture Gen3 Integrated Block for PCI Express Product Guide (PG156) [Ref 7], or in UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213) [Ref 8].
-The default interface width set in the Customize IP dialog box is the lowest possible interface width.
+And when the link comes back up, User Reset is deasserted. - When the Phy ready option is selected, XDMA is not affected by PCIe link status. - GT DRP Clock Selection: Select either internal clock (default) or external clock. - GT Selection, Enable GT Quad Selection: Select the Quad in which lane 0 is located. - AXI Address Width: Currently, only 64-bit width is supported. - AXI Data Width: Select 64, 128, 256-bit, or 512-bit (only for UltraScale+).
+The subsystem allows you to select the Interface Width, as defined in the 7 Series FPGAs Integrated Block for PCI Express LogiCORE IP Product Guide (PG054), Virtex-7 FPGA Integrated Block for PCI Express LogiCORE IP Product Guide (PG023), UltraScale Devices Gen3 Integrated Block for PCI Express LogiCORE IP Product Guide (PG156), or the UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG156), or the UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG156), or the UltraScale+ Devices Integrated Block for PCI Express LogiCORE IP Product Guide (PG213)

-- AXI Clock Frequency: Select 62.5 MHz, 125 MHz or 250 MHz depending on the lane width/speed. - DMA Interface Option: Select AXI4 Memory Mapped and AXI4-Stream. - AXI Lite Slave Interface: Select to enable the AXI4-Lite slave Interface. - Tandem Configuration or Partial Reconfiguration: Select the tandem configuration or partial reconfiguration feature, if application to your design.
-See Tandem Configuration for details.
+- AXI Clock Frequency: Select 62.5 MHz, 125 MHz or 250 MHz depending on the lane width/ speed. - DMA Interface Option: Select AXI4 Memory Mapped and AXI4-Stream. - AXI4-Lite Slave Interface: Select to enable the AXI4-Lite slave Interface. - Data Protection: By default parity checking is disabled. - When Check Parity is enabled, XDMA checks for parity on read data from the PCIe and generates parity for write data to the PCIe. - When Propagate Parity is enabled, XDMA propagates parity to the user AXI interface.
+The user is responsible for checking and generating parity on the user AXI interface. - Tandem Configuration or Dynamic Function eXchange: Select the tandem configuration or Dynamic Function eXchange feature, if application to your design.